rerun/rerun/modules/stubbs/README.md

     exit $?

-The supplied name and description are shown in the top comment.
+The name and description supplied via `add-command` options are shown in the top comment.

 A `die` function is provided for convenience in case things go awry.